Freezone Corn Remover

 What should I avoid while using Freezone Corn Remover?

-Avoid using other medications on the areas you treat with Freezone Corn Remover unless your doctor tells you to.
+Avoid using other medications on the areas you treat with Freezone Corn Remover, unless you doctor tells you to.

 Freezone Corn Remover side effects